ksuomala/neovim_ks/README.md

     telescope - all I need for file navigation oil - File system manipulation
     which-key - cheatsheet for keybindings
+    lsp - lsp.lua is using mason, lspconfig and ruby-lsp to help with referencing and other lsp functionalities
 # TODO
     vim-surround || nvim-surround for quotes, brackets and tags LSP, especially for source code navigation